modopo/ItemCataloger/README.md

 [Using OAuth 2.0 to Access Google APIs - Google Developers](https://developers.google.com/identity/protocols/OAuth2)

-Add in your onw "client_id" and "client_secret".
-The file should look similar to this:
+Add in your own "client_id" and "client_secret".
+The file should look similar to:

 ```
 {